 If you’re well in the midst of wedding planning with more to-do list essentials than you can shake a stick at, it can be hard to see the wood for the trees.
 You don’t want to be stressing about the preparations for your nuptials so much that you can’t enjoy your big day.
 As a bride, one of the most important aspects of feeling special on your wedding day is your dress.
 It doesn’t matter whether you are into 1920s flapper dresses, 1950s vintage attire or a sleeker, more modern outfit, the dress you choose will be an extension of your personality and bring smiles to the faces of your nearest and dearest.
-Take a look at the sorts of fabric you could find in your very own bespoke wedding dress.
+Take a look at the sorts of dress fabrics you could find in your very own bespoke wedding dress.

 Hugely under-utilised, tulle was once the fabric of choice for trendy twenty-somethings in the 1950s.
 If you think of the thick, mesh-like netting that tutus are made from, you’re thinking of tulle.
 While you might not want to look like you’ve stepped out of Swan Lake, tulle can be used in a subtle way to create a vintage look.
 With clever tailoring, tulle can be used as the main material to add shape to a dress or as subtle detailing upon a bodice.

 A softer, more tactile relative to tulle, lace has grown in popularity since Kate Middleton decided to marry her prince in a dress made from this fabric.
 With Chantilly lace, you can create a dress that is very delicate and feminine.
 For a more resilient outfit, Venise lace is much more suitable to create a more insulated and less fragile dress.
 The fantastic thing about lace is that you can utilise the material across a wedding theme.
 You could mirror the material in lace wedding invites, wedding favours with a lace theme and even lace buttonholes.